cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The queries in the home assistant do not have complex relationships between entities.
 For example, for the annotated query "is the {back|location} door closed or open", there are no entities that describe the "location" entity.
 As queries become more complex, for example, "is the {green|color} {back|location} door closed or open", we would need to relate the "color" entity with the "location" entity.
 When this happens, we call these two related entities "entity groups".
 Since we do not have entity groups in the home assistant application, we therefore do not need a parser configuration, which is a component that helps group entities together.
-As the applications evolves, such entity relationships will form and referring to :doc:`Language Parser <../userguide/parser>` will be helpful on building out such a parser configuration.
+As the applications evolves, such entity relationships will form.
+Please refer to :doc:`Entity Groups <../userguide/language_parsing.html?highlight=entity%20groups>` and :doc:`Language Parser <../userguide/parser>` to read more about entity groups and parser configurations.

 9. Using the Question Answerer